How Much Homemade Food Should I Feed?

-I have a friend who placed in the top ten in the Ironman competition for a couple of years.
-I lived with her for a summer, and was shocked that every night she ate a pint of ice cream after two or three burgers.
+I have a friend who placed in the top ten in the Ironman competition for two years.
+I lived with her for a summer and was shocked that every night, she ate a pint of ice cream after two or three burgers.

 If you looked at her, you would never have imagined she could put so much food away.